4d $\mathcal{N} = 1$/2d Yang-Mills Duality in Holography

-Thus, we observed that infared AdS$_{5} \times \Sigma_{g}^{(\rm IR)}$ solutions to our seven-dimensional holographic M5-brane setup reduce to two-dimensional $U(2)$ Yang-Mills theory, a theory with known classical solutions~\cite{Atiyah:1982fa}.
-Notice that we have yet to impose the Calabi-Yau condition~\eqref{eqn:CYcond}, but before doing so, we shall discuss gauge-inequivalent solutions of the $U(2)$ Yang-Mills theory on a (compact) Riemann surface $\Sigma_{g}^{(\rm IR)}$ following~\cite{Atiyah:1982fa,Beasley:2005vf,Caporaso:2006kk}.
+Thus, we observed that infared AdS$_{5} \times \Sigma_{g}^{(\rm IR)}$ solutions to our seven-dimensional holographic M5-brane setup reduce to two-dimensional $U(2)$ Yang-Mills theory, a theory with known classical solutions~\cite{Atiyah:1982fa}.\footnote{Indeed, the supergravity constraints fix the remaining fields in terms of the gauge fields, and additionally imposing the Calabi-Yau condition~\eqref{eqn:CYcond}, one arrives at the solutions of~\cite{Bah:2011vv,Bah:2012dg}.} Notice that we have yet to impose the Calabi-Yau condition~\eqref{eqn:CYcond}, but before doing so, we shall discuss gauge-inequivalent solutions of the $U(2)$ Yang-Mills theory on a (compact) Riemann surface $\Sigma_{g}^{(\rm IR)}$ following~\cite{Atiyah:1982fa,Beasley:2005vf,Caporaso:2006kk}.